limongoo/portfolio/README.md

 - Minor css
 - JQuery menu show and hide works now on mobile view
 - Working on toggleClass for mobile menu

+#### 10/23
+- Tab menu works now for mobile and desktop view.
+Still working on closing menu on click for mobile/tablet view.
+- Minor css adjustment to make tab menu to work